Your CV is a reflection of you!

 Photos.
 They are distracting and unnecessary.

 No colour.
-Much like a photo, it is distracting and unprofessional.
+Much like a photo, it is distracting and unnecessary.

 Keep your details current and don’t leave date gaps.
 If you took a year off to explore the world then write that.